olin/studentgovernment/student_government_bylaws.md

 #### Section 1.
 Meetings.

-Audits of the Student Government occur twice per year in the middle of each semester.
+The annual audit of the Student Government consists of two meetings - one meeting at the end of the fall semester and a follow-up meeting at the end of the spring semester.
 The Chair of the Honor Board and the President of the Student Government coordinate the time of the Audit.
 Audit Meetings are open to the Student Body.

 #### Section 2.
 Review Process.